-The principal objectives of this limited audit are to determine whether (1) grant expenditures were made in accordance with the applicable provisions of NEH's General Terms and Conditions for Awards and the specific terms of the grant award; and (2) the recipient implemented proper control over the administration of the NEH award in accordance with minimum standards prescribed in 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+The principal objectives of this limited audit are to determine whether (1) expenditures related to the grant award were made in accordance with the applicable provisions of NEH's General Terms and Conditions for Awards, (for grants and cooperative agreements issued December 26, 2014 or later) and the specific terms of the grant award; and (2) the University implemented proper control over the administration of the NEH award in accordance with minimum standards prescribed in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.